Wednesday, August 19, 2026

 Phil Mickelson’s future on and off the golf course has become even murkier after this week’s damning report about the six-time major champion.

-Mickelson, 55, has been kicked out of The Farms Golf Club in Rancho Santa Fe, Calif., after allegations that he made nonconsensual “inappropriate contact” with a female employee, according to Golf Digest.
+Mickelson, 55, is no longer a member of The Farms Golf Club in Rancho Santa Fe, Calif., after allegations that he made nonconsensual “inappropriate contact” with a female employee, according to Golf Digest.
 Mickelson had been a member at the club for decades.

 The report comes as Mickelson’s return to professional golf was already uncertain.
 He missed the Masters and PGA Championship, and was not in next week’s U.S. Open field.
 Mickelson last played at LIV Golf’s South Africa event in March, but has been away from competition dealing with what he’s called “a family health matter.”